neuvector/docs/docs/15.ui_extension/02.runtime _security/runtime_security.md

 ### Assets Security Scan Result

-As Rancher has its own Nodes and Workloads page to manage and monitor the assets' status, NeuVector injects components to display its runtime scan result.
+As Rancher has its own Nodes and Workloads page to manage and monitor the assets statuses, NeuVector injects components to display its runtime scan result.

 #### Nodes

-In nodes summary table, vulnerabilities column is injected to show each node's detected vulnerabilities amount by high / medium severity.
+In the nodes summary table, the vulnerabilities column is injected to show each node's detected vulnerabilities amount by high / medium severity.

 ![Nodes](nodes.png)

-Click on the vulnerabilities cell, a slide panel comes from right side of the page to show scan result details.
+Click on the vulnerabilities cell, a slide panel will come from the right side of the page to show scan result details.
 The database version of the scanner is shown as well as a filterable vulnerability list.

 ![Nodes](nodes_vul.png)

-Click on the node name cell on nodes table, it redirects to node detail page.
-NeuVector inject a tab to show vulnerability list.
+Click on the node name cell on nodes table, it redirects to the node detail page.
+NeuVector injects a tab to show the vulnerability list.

 ![Nodes](node_detail_vul.png)